Joining Trump’s new social network? Here’s how to protect your privacy.

 Jackson said these are things people often don’t know they’re giving up.
 You can limit some of this collection with tools like a VPN, a virtual private network, but even those can present their own security issues or simply be too much of an extra step for casual phone users.

-Limit what you can
+imit what you can

 Now we know what we can’t control when it comes to sharing data, but what about what we can?
 Smartphones from Android and Apple are increasingly adding individualized controls over sensitive types of information and forcing apps to ask you before accessing them.
 Always say no. If it’s something that seems necessary later, you can change your mind then.